Monstera deliciosa: Indoor cultivation

 Its architectural qualities, ease of cultivation, and tolerance of a wide range of conditions make it an ideal plant for indoor cultivation as well.
 For this reason it is a popular plant for the home or office throughout the temperate northern hemisphere.
 It prefers bright indirect light and temperatures of 20–30 C. It is usually watered when the soil has slightly dried out (after around one or two weeks).
-It requires good drainage to thrive.
+It requires a well-draining, peat-based soil to thrive, such as a soil made with perlite and pieces of bark.
 Flowering is rare when grown indoors.

 In the UK Monstera deliciosa and the cultivar 'Variegata' have gained the Royal Horticultural Society's Award of Garden Merit.